van001/lesscode-fp/README.md

 ```

 ### Composition ###
-Crux of any programming paradigm - composition.
+Crux of any programming paradigm is composition.
+Composition, allows you to re-use the code (less-code ;))

 In functional programming there is no assignment you just compose functions to produce more specific functions/ solutions.
 We will be using **$(...)** for pure functions & **$M(...)** for monadic composition (see [examples](https://github.com/van001/lesscode-fp#examples) below).

 I used  '$' coz it has a very small foot-print and can be easily spotted to show the composition.